 Frequently Asked Questions

-- How do I register to be on the Electoral Register?
+How do I get my name on the Electoral Register?

 It is possible to add your name to the register of electors at any time throughout the year by clicking on the icon below:

 - If you do not register then you cannot exercise your democratic right to vote in any election.

 - It is much harder to obtain credit if you are not on the Register.

 - The council can take legal proceedings against householders who fail to return their registration form